cooklang/cooklang-org/content/docs/spec.md

 * [Syntax Highlighting](#syntax-highlighting)

-## The .cook Recipe Specification
-Below is the specification for defining a recipe in cooklang.

 More formal description of the language can be found [here](https://github.com/cooklang/spec/blob/main/EBNF.md).

 ## The .cook Recipe Specification
-Below is the specification for defining a recipe in cooklang.
+Below is the specification for defining a recipe in Cooklang.

 ### Ingredients